BhallaLab/moose-core/Docs/user/py/moose_classes.rst

       unsigned int (*value field*)      Working mode of the PID controller.

          mode = 0, standard PID with proportional, integral and derivative all acting on the error.

          mode = 1, derivative action based on command input

          mode = 2, proportional action and derivative action are based on command input.

    .. py:attribute:: ti

       double (*value field*)      Integration time of the PID controller.
 Defaults to 1e9, i.e. integral action is negligibly small.

    .. py:attribute:: td

       double (*value field*)      Derivative time of the PID controller.
-This defaults to 0, i.e. derivative action is unused.
+This defaults to 0,i.e. derivative action is unused.

    .. py:attribute:: tau

       double (*value field*)      Time constant of the lowpass filter at input of the PID controller.
 This smooths out abrupt changes in the input.
 Set it to  5 * dt or more to avoid overshoots.

    .. py:attribute:: gain